Academic & Teaching staff

 Aaron Meskin joined Philosophy at Leeds in 2005.
 Before his move to Leeds, Dr Meskin taught at Texas Tech University in Lubbock, Texas.

-His current interests include the imagination, the ontology of the multiple arts, the semantics of aesthetic adjectives, and the aesthetic issues raised by comics and graphic novels.
+His current interests include experimental aesthetics, the semantics of aesthetic adjectives, the philosophy of food, and the aesthetic issues raised by comics and graphic novels.

 He is former Treasurer and Officer of the British Society of Aesthetics and a former Trustee of the American Society for Aesthetics.
-He is co-investigator on the AHRC project "Method in philosophical aesthetics: the challenge from the sciences."
+From 2009-2013 he was co-investigator on the AHRC project "Method in philosophical aesthetics: the challenge from the sciences."

 Aesthetics and Philosophy of Art, including Experimental Aesthetics and Popular Art